hxr404/fabric-optimization-mods/CONTRIBUTING.md

 # Contributing
-GitHub issues are to be used for suggesting mods and changes.
-Please use the provided templates for your issues.
-Pull requests are not to be used by non-contributors.
+GitHub issues are to be used for suggesting mods and changes (to avoid merge conflicts that come with  Pull Requests).
+Please use the provided templates for your issues.<br>
+But I also accept Pull Requests.